EMBRYOPSIDA Pirani & Prado

-Nelumbo has been called a living fossil, at least from the molecular point of view, also showing considerable morphological stasis (Sanderson & Doyle 2001; Xue et al. 2012).
+Given the great age of the clade, 100 m.y. or substantially more, Nelumbo has been called a living fossil, at least from the molecular point of view, and it also shows considerable morphological stasis (Sanderson & Doyle 2001; Xue et al. 2012).

 Chemistry, Morphology, etc. Understanding how Nelumbo grows is difficult.
 The cataphylls more or less surround the stem and presumably represent the stipular portion of the leaf.
 Axillary branches show the same arrangement of leaves as described above, but with the addition of the prophyll which is on the same side of the branch as the first cataphyll.
 Flower buds develop in the axis of the second cataphyll, axillary branches in the axil of the expanded leaf, however, other interpretations are also possible.
 The sheathing stipule associated with the foliage leaf is open on the side of the stem opposite to the leaf insertion.
 For some literature on the growth pattern of Nelumbo, see Eichler (1878), Wignand and Dennert (1888), Miki (1926), Esau and Kosakai (1975), etc.

 Vessels arise first in the roots, but are also found in the rhizome, and the trend of their specialisation is similar; this is the monocot pattern.
 Details of the root cortex of Nelumbonaceae differ considerably from those in Nymphaeales (Seago 2002).
-Although the vascular bundles are scattered in the stem, there is also an endodermis.
+Although the vascular bundles are scattered in the stem, they are inside an endodermis.

 Hayes et al. (2000) noted that the two sepals are inserted in the vertical plane; Moseley and Uhl (1985) found that there may be four, decussating sepals.
 Although the floral vasculature is complex because of the presence of rings of cortical bundles, the vascularization of individual parts of the flower is undistinguished; the sepals may, however, have but a single trace that quickly divides (Moseley & Uhl 1985).
 The stamens develop from an androecial ring, and they and the carpels may be irregularly whorled (Hayes et al. 2000).
 Cronquist (1981) described the stamens as being introrse-latrose; Endress (1995) as extrorse, Takhtajan (1997) as extrorse (the outer members) and introrse (the others).
 There is also disagreement over endosperm development which has been variously described as nuclear, cellular, or helobial, and over pollen morphology (Kreunen & Osborne 1999).